 And those deaths will be harsh and slow.
 Individual parts of your ship give out fairly easily, including your quickly depleted fuel and ammo reserves.
 Losing one part pulls you out of the match long enough to scratch any chances of catching up.
 This isn’t a great idea for an arena deathmatch game.
 Zephyr offers other ways to score, such as taking out dummy enemies and completing laps around the course, but they don’t count enough to secure victory by themselves.
 Oftentimes, when you’re lost in a mess of non-opponent hazards and obstructions, the AI will just fight themselves and remove you from the equation entirely.

 Zephyr‘s busy visuals add to the disorientation.
 Given how much is on screen at once – powerups, enemies, ads, decoys, bullets, etc. – and the colorful detail New World Computing put into the environments, it can be difficult to distinguish objects from a distance.
 This is kind of a problem during intense firefights or (more likely) when trying to sift through the noise to find enemies.
-So to speak, this heightens the other shortcomings.
+This heightens the other shortcomings.
 It’s a shame that the game’s technical achievements somehow work against its playability.
 Even the low-detail mode is a mess.

 That may be Zephyr‘s problem.
 The presentation and audio-visuals are top notch to the point where everything else suffers by comparison.
 Hard games aren’t a problem, but given the enormous disparity between the slick television interludes and the chaotically clunky Doom-in-a-blender mechanics, a little forgiveness would’ve been greatly appreciated.
 But then again, what part of “blood sport” was ever easy?